 When sending or replying to emails, here are some best practices for email etiquette to keep in mind:

 1. Use standard formatting

-If you're copying and pasting text, make sure you clear the formatting before sending the email, as it could appear different than the rest of your text.
+If you're copying and pasting text, clear the formatting before sending the email because it could appear different from the rest of your text.
 To clear formatting, you can use "Command + \" on a Mac or "Ctrl + Shift + N" on a PC.